 Under California privacy laws, the Wiretap Statute provides that an employer must have the consent of both parties to the communication, not just the employee, to monitor real time communication via any media.
 Additionally, the California Eavesdropping Statute prohibits an employer who does not have the consent of all parties to a confidential communication from eavesdropping upon or recording that communication.
 Has your employer provided you with notice that your calls are being monitored?

 Phone call monitoring by employers is allowed under some circumstances under federal and state laws.
 If you suspect that your employers may be overstepping and putting your privacy at risk, then you need to talk to our employee privacy lawyer.
-Here at Hardin & Lott, we’ll help you assert your rights as an employee.
+Here at Hardin Law Group, we’ll help you assert your rights as an employee.

 What Can My Employer Search?